Guidelines and policies

 SHW guidance on good practice for remote working

-Remote working became the new normal for us all in 2020 and is likely to remain a major part of our working lives in the near future.
-Whether we welcome the shift to remote working or have struggled to adjust, we can all benefit from thinking about how to make the experience as comfortable, connected and productive as possible.
+Remote working became the new normal for us all in 2020 and is still a major part of our working lives as we move forward, as a component of hybrid working (the facility to vary our place of work usually by prior arrangement, most commonly a mix of working on campus and at home).
+We can all benefit from thinking about how to make the experience as comfortable, connected and productive as possible.

-This guidance is intended to acknowledge and address some of the concerns raised in the recent SHW COVID-19 survey.
+This guidance is intended to acknowledge and address some of the concerns raised in the our SHW COVID-19 survey.
 It is partly based on helpful tips published by the University of Bristol.

 We consider key issues regarding the working environment, mental wellbeing, connecting with colleagues, use of email, and separating work and home.
 We also highlight the crucial role of the line manager in ensuring their staff can thrive while working remotely and point to some online resources to make remote working easier.